 Our ERISA Litigation Group uses a “team” approach.
 On each case, ERISA litigators partner with members of the firm’s Employee Benefits Practice Group, who provide ERISA and tax advice to benefit plan sponsors.
 Working together, we are able to identify and take advantage of claims and defenses that are hidden within the minutiae of ERISA and the Tax Code.

-With one of the largest ERISA litigation practices in the region, we have prosecuted and defended a wide variety of claims related to benefit plans, including individual and class-action lawsuits alleging breaches of ERISA’s fiduciary duty and prohibited transaction rules; challenges to plan denials of claims for benefits; actions challenging the investment of retirement plan assets; delinquent contribution and withdrawal liability claims arising under multiemployer plans; and claims involving retiree medical obligations.
+We have prosecuted and defended a wide variety of claims related to benefit plans, including individual and class-action lawsuits alleging breaches of ERISA’s fiduciary duty and prohibited transaction rules; challenges to plan denials of claims for benefits; actions challenging the investment of retirement plan assets; delinquent contribution and withdrawal liability claims arising under multiemployer plans; and claims involving retiree medical obligations.
 We successfully fashion innovative and practical settlements that yield significant cost savings and recoveries for our clients.

 Our experience includes: